xpdustry/NoPayloadConveyorCrash/README.md

 - `./gradlew jar` for a plain jar that contains only the plugin code.

 - `./gradlew runMindustryServer` to run the plugin in a local Mindustry server.

-- `./gradlew test` to run the unit tests of the plugin.